kataras/iris/README.md

 ## Third Party Middleware
-*The gapi is re-written in order to support all middlewares that are already exists for [Negroni](https://github.com/codegangsta/negroni) middleware*
+*The iris is re-written in order to support all middlewares that are already exists for [Negroni](https://github.com/codegangsta/negroni) middleware*

 Here is a current list of compatible middlware.